 Step 3.
 Create a Modernization Plan – Choose the Right Approach

-This stage is all about making the right choice regarding your legacy system.
+This stage is all about making the right choice regarding your legacy system before engaging in application modernization services.
 Put your requirements forward, look at your analysis outcomes, and the resources available to choose the best modernization approach.

 You can either decommission your software and build a brand-new one, plugin API to expand functionality, buy an off-the-shelf solution if it corresponds to your needs or choose one of the popular modernization approaches (sometimes it can be a mix of approaches), and suitable technology.

 Here are the most common modernization approaches to choose from:

 Refactoring is a great approach for businesses that want to move from containers to microservices to avoid software failures.
 You can use refactoring to improve the state of your software system – Make modifications in the configuration, solve tech issues, and make the code clear and maintainable.